winston-lab/chip-seq/README.md

 - 3' adapter and quality trimming with [cutadapt](http://cutadapt.readthedocs.io/en/stable/guide.html)
 - alignment with [bowtie2](http://bowtie-bio.sourceforge.net/index.shtml)
 - summaries of quality statistics from [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 - summaries of library processing statistics
 - fragment size estimation and peakcalling with [MACS2](https://github.com/taoliu/MACS)
-- generation of coverage tracks representing crosslinking points, fragment midpoints, and estimated fragment protection
+- generation of coverage tracks representing raw data, fragment midpoints, and estimated fragment protection
 - library size and spike-in normalization of coverage
 - genome-wide scatterplots and correlations
 - data visualization (heatmaps and metagenes, with the option to separate data into clusters of similar signal)